15 of the best African golf courses for golf amateurs and wildlife enthusiasts.

-- Unique bushveld atmosphere.
+- Remarkable bushveld atmosphere.
 Local permanent residents include giraffes, zebras, hippos, crocodiles, etc.

 - Voted best walking course in the country.

-- Other activities: Safari cruises, daily visits to the Kruger park and the various wild animal rehabilitation centres.
+- Other activities: Safari cruises, daily visits to the Kruger National Park and various wild animal rehabilitation centres.

 Hermanus Golf Club – Western Cape, South Africa